Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Alex in Wanderland, for example, has a specialty in diving.

-Young Adventuress has a specialty in New Zealand travel.
+A Dangerous Business has a specialty in New Zealand travel.

 Flora the Explorer has a specialty in sustainable volunteering.

 These specialties are not the only subjects that these bloggers write about, so I wouldn’t go so far as to call them their niches.
 But they are areas that differentiate them and give them expertise and credibility.
 If I needed help with any of those subjects, I would go to their sites in a heartbeat.
-(Also, it’s worth adding that Liz didn’t even visit New Zealand until she had already been blogging, so yes, it is possible to develop a specialty on the road!)

 This is especially important for all the women trying to differentiate themselves as a solo female travel blogger.
 There are a million of you now, ladies.
 Work on diversifying.